Kitware/ParaView/.gitlab/issue_templates/new-release.md

 # Validating binaries

+## Linux

+Run in client-server configuration with 4 server ranks.
+Run through the [Classroom Tutorials][classroom-tutorials].
+Try a few sources and filters in each section.
+Be sure to try the **Ghost Cell Generator** as well.

+## All other binaries

-For each binary, open the Python shell and run the following:
+Open the Python shell and run the following:

 ```python
 import numpy